SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 11, 2024]</h1>

-> What's New?: "Attacking System"
+> What's New?: "Chat Bubble, NPC and Player Interaction Scirpt"
-- No Changes
+- All three are currently on Development
-- Break Today
+- Within the next 2 weeks, i will improve on the scripts

 > IK Script:
 - No Changes